Background modeling for dark matter search with 1.7 years of COSINE-100 data: Background modeling and results

 As mentioned in Sect.~\ref{sec:escale}, low- and high-energy data are taken through anode and dynode channels, respectively, and they have different energy resolutions.
 Thus, we perform a four-channel simultaneous fit: single-hit low-energy, single-hit high-energy, multiple-hit low-energy, and multiple-hit high-energy spectra.
-In the four-channel fitting the energy ranges are set to be [6,~3000] and [1,~3000]~keV for single-hit and multiple-hit events, respectively.
+The fitting ranges of low-energy spectra are [6,~70] and [1,~70]~keV for single- and multiple-hit events, respectively, while that of high-energy spectra is [70,~3000]~keV for both single- and multiple-hit events.
 The lower bound of the energy for multiple-hit events is extended to 1~keV based on the study of lowering the energy threshold, reported in Ref.~\cite{cosine_1keV}.
-The lower bound for the single-hit events is set to 6~keV as not to bias the WIMP signal in the ROI.
+The lower bound for the single-hit events is set to 6~keV in order not to bias the WIMP signal in the ROI.

 Figure~\ref{fig:bkg_model} shows the measured and simulated background spectra of Crystal 7 in both low and high energy regions.
 The spectra for single-hits and multiple-hits are shown in the top and the bottom, respectively.
-One can see that the SET2 data is well reproduced overall except for the energy region higher than $\sim$2.7~MeV for single-hit events.
+One can see that the 1.7-year data is well reproduced overall except for the energy region higher than $\sim$2.7~MeV for single-hit events, while it is well reproduced in multiple-hit events.
 This issue is presumed to be due to the absence of one or more components that could better account for the energy range above 2.7 MeV, and the analysis will continue to figure out the issue.
 The agreement between the measured and fitted background spectra for both single- and multiple-hit events of Crystal-2, 3, 4, and 6 in both low and high energy regions is as good as shown for Crystal 7.

-In the modeling fit, to distinguish between surface and bulk $^{210}$Pb components, we used depth profiles of $^{210}$Pb distributed within a shallow surface with the mean depth of 0.107~$\mu$m, as well as a deep surface with the mean depth of 1.39~$\mu$m; their fractions are allowed to float.
-As a result of the fit, the surface $^{210}$Pb contamination of three Crystals (2, 3, and 4) is primarily attributed to the deep depth profile and for Crystal~7 is primarily attributed to the shallow depth profile.
-The depth distribution of $^{210}$Pb for Crystal~6 consists of both shallow and deep depth profiles.
-As studied in Ref.~\cite{cosine_surf}, surface $^{210}$Pb contamination could be affected by $^{222}$Rn exposure.e
+In the modeling fit, to distinguish between surface and bulk $^{210}$Pb components, we used the depth profiles of the surface $^{210}$Pb, obtained in Ref.~\cite{cosine_surf}; there are two depth profiles for shallow and deep depth distributions of $^{210}$Pb in the crystal surface and their fitted results are listed in Table~\ref{tab:bkg_low}.